 - Mismanagement or misappropriation.

-Fixing identified problems requires solutions tailored to the facts, but any solution must be lawful, practical and bear scrutiny from members, the public, the Charities Commission (if the entity is a registered charity), and a Court.
+Fixing identified problems requires solutions tailored to the facts, but any solution must be lawful, practical and bear scrutiny from members, the public, Charities Services (if the entity is a registered charity), and a Court.
 It is important to recognise that both the problem and resolving it involves individuals and groups whose emotions, passions, and pockets may be involved.
-Some people find it hard to forgive errors or the “let go” of an issue, and these factors can lengthen the healing or resolution process, result in long-term resentments, and produce organisational schisms, to say nothing about huge costs.
+Some people find it hard to forgive errors or to “let go” of an issue, and these factors can lengthen the healing or resolution process, result in long-term resentments, and produce organisational schisms, to say nothing about potentially huge costs.

 Sometimes no great formality may be required, and a well-handled meeting (or, even, facilitated mediation) may resolve the issue.
 However, sometimes more formal options may need to be considered, such as:

 - Putting the issue to the members of a society in general meeting or to the trustees of a charitable trust – perhaps to ask the governing body’s to ratify or approve the allegedly improper actions or confirm challengeable decisions previously made for the entity,

 - Amending the entity’s constitution,